 The coefficients of initial interest are γk representing the marginal effect of year from (to) transparency shock on the wages of female academics compared to a baseline (male academics).
-Figure 1 plots these coefficients along with 95% confidence intervals.
-A visual inspection indicates a noticeable increase in relative wages of women academics compared to men academics in the years following the transparency shocks, departing from the rather steady pre-treatment trend.
-However, the estimated coefficients also indicate that the relative wages of women academics have been slightly higher in the three years preceding the shock in comparison with the baseline time of more than six years.
-These differences could indicate some anticipation of the transparency shocks (though the point estimates are not statistically distinguishable from zero at conventional levels) by organizational designers, or simply a sustained interest in reducing the gap.
-Such anticipation effect would not be surprising.
-Key organizational decision makers were most likely aware of the past and upcoming website launches across the country and could have acted to reduce inequity and inequality in a pre-emptive manner.
-Indeed, expecting public scrutiny associated with more transparent inequitable wages (12) would have made anticipatory changes in the direction of the treatment effects likely.
-If true, our estimates of the average treatment effects on the treated presented in Table 1 are likely to be conservative compared to the ones that could be expected if increased wage transparency was a fully unexpected event.
-Consistent with this assertion, if we control for the three-year anticipatory period, our estimated coefficients of the treatment increase.
-Additionally, in Figure S3.1 we report results of the same models used to generate Figure 1 but on a sample restricted to those four states with the earliest transparency shocks – California, New York, Texas, and West Virginia.
-Given that these states are all treated with increased pay transparency between 2007 and 2009, we expect that the anticipatory trend would be less pronounced in this sub-sample.
-This is precisely what we find.

------ Insert Figure 1 about here -----

-In Table 1, we report full multivariate results based on the static, or canonical specification (24) allowing us to better quantify the size of these effects.
+In Table 1, we report full multivariate results based on the static, or canonical (24) specification (omitting individual lags and collapsing all leads to one treatment dummy) allowing us to better quantify the size of these effects.
 In our basic models, we cluster errors at the level of the institution as we do not have a sufficient number of states to cluster at the treatment level.
 In all tables, we also provide values of standard errors clustered at the state-year level.
 For comparison purposes we also report results with and without individual fixed effects.
 In models including individual fixed effects, the dummy variable for female and academic domain fixed effects are absorbed.
-Depending on the model, we estimate that the transparency shocks led to the gender pay gap closing by a range of 2.1 to 5.8 percentage points.
+Depending on the model, we estimate that the transparency shocks led to the gender pay gap closing by a range of 2 to 6.9 percentage points.

 ----- Insert Table 1 about here -----